kalebmes/auto-arborist-cleaned/README.md

 Our data-cleaning pipeilne involves **three removal cases**, each helping in identifying the target trees corresponding to the annotated labels, resulting in a cleaner datasetcan for model training.

-**Note that the sample images shown in this analysis are taken from the Sioux Falls city (Region C).**
+**Note that the sample images shown in this analysis are taken from the Sioux Falls city (Region Central).**

-### Case I : Images w/o Bounding Box, i.e., No Tree Detected
+### Case I : Images w/o Bounding Boxes, i.e., No Tree Detected
 In this stage, we removed images with no trees detected.
 These images were still included in the training and testing sets of the Auto Arborist dataset despite not containing any valid tree information.
 This lead to noticeable improvements in model performance in addition to improving the dataset's quality and consistency.

  Images w/o Bounding Boxes | Images w/o Bounding Boxes